51Degrees/Device-Detection/README.txt

 Visit http://51degrees.mobi/Support/Documentation/C.aspx to get the full setup guide.

-The zip file contains a batch file for easy compilation.
+The ZZZip file contains a batch file for easy compilation.
 You will need Visual Studio 10 or GCC set up and configured on a windows operating system in order to use this batch file.
 See the user guide linked to above for full instructions.